 When early lung cancer does cause symptoms, they’re often health problems you’d have anyway if you smoke.
 For example, some early signs of lung cancer include shortness of breath and the inability to exercise without feeling out of breath or coughing.

 A tumor may be present for some time before any symptoms are noticed.
-These are some of the common symptoms of lung cancer.
-Call your doctor if you notice any of them:
+These are some of the common symptoms of lung cancer, though each can be found in many other disease states, so they do not always mean cancer is present.
+Call your doctor if you notice any of the following:

 Cough that doesn’t go away and gets worse over time